 Axil The angel between a leaf and a stem where an axillary bud develops.

-Balled Of a flower that does not open properly, and rots when still a bud.
+Balled (Balling) Of a flower that does not open properly, and rots when still a bud.

 Bedding Rose A rose, that is typically very colorful, and is planted in large numbers for effect.

-Bi-Color Rose A flower that has two different shades of color, ususally with a sharp contrast.
+Bi-Color Rose A flower that has two different shades of color, usually with a sharp contrast.

 Biennial A plant that grows from seed one year, overwinters, and flowers the next season.